Lascar: 18th century

-Nineteenth century
+19th century

 The British East India Company recruited seamen from areas around its factories in Bengal, Assam and Gujarat, as well as from Yemen, British Somaliland and Goa.
 People from India have been travelling to Great Britain since the East India Company (EIC) recruited lascars to replace vacancies in their crews on East Indiamen whilst on voyages in India.
 Initially, these were men from the Indo-Portuguese or Luso-Asian communities of the subcontinent, including men from Bombay, Goa, Cochin, Madras and the Hugli River in Bengal.

-Between 1600 and 1857, some 20-40,000 Indians had travelled to Britain, the majority of them being seamen working on ships.
-Most Indians during this period would visit or reside in Britain temporarily, returning to India after months or several years, bringing back knowledge about Britain in the process.
+Between 1600 and 1857, some 20–40,000 Indians had travelled to Britain, the majority of them being seamen working on ships.
+Most Indians during this period would visit or reside in Britain temporarily, returning to India after a short time, bringing back knowledge about Britain in the process.
+Until the beginning of the 20th century, the population of South Asians in Britain remained exceedingly small, and did not exceed 1,000 at any given time.
+The lascar population was restricted to a few hundred.
 Lascars would normally lodge in British ports in between voyages.
 Some settled in port towns and cities in Britain, often because of restrictions such as the Navigation Act or due to being stranded as well as suffering ill treatment.
 Some were abandoned and fell into poverty due to quotas on how many lascars could serve on a single ship.
 Lascars sometimes lived in Christian charity homes, boarding houses and barracks.

-At the beginning of World War I, there were 51,616 Indian lascars working on British ships, the majority of whom were of Bengali descent.
-Among them, it is estimated 8,000 Indians (some of whom would have been former lascars) lived in Britain permanently prior to the 1950s.

 Language barriers between officers and lascars made the use of translators very important.
 Very few worked on deck because of the language barrier.
 Some Europeans managed to become proficient in the languages of their crew.
 Skilled captains such as John Adolphus Pope became adept linguists and were able to give complicated orders to their lascar crew.
 Often native bosses known as "serangs", as well as "tindals" who often assisted serangs, were the only men able to communicate directly with the captain and were the men who often spoke for the lascars.
 Many lascars made attempts to learn English but few were able to talk at length to their European captains.

 Lascars served on ships for assisted passage to Australia, and on troopships during Britain's colonial wars including the Boer Wars and the Boxer Rebellion.
 In 1891 there were 24,037 lascars employed on British merchant ships.
 For example, the ship "Massilia" sailing from London to Sydney, Australia in 1891 lists more than half of its crew as Indian lascars.

 By 1815, the Committee Report on Lascars and other Asiatic Seamen introduced requirements for equipping lascar workers, that they be provided with "a bed, a pillow, two jackets and trousers, shoes and two woollen caps."